The energy and momentum of the Universe

-Torsion in the ECSK gravity provides a theoretical explanation for a scenario, according to which every black hole produces a new, baby universe inside and becomes an Einstein-Rosen bridge (wormhole) that connects this universe to the parent universe in which the black hole exists \cite{infl,BH}.
+Torsion in the ECSK gravity provides a theoretical explanation for a scenario, according to which every black hole creates inside its event horizon a new, baby universe and becomes an Einstein--Rosen bridge (wormhole) that connects this universe to the parent universe in which the black hole exists \cite{infl,BH}.
 At extremely high densities, much larger than nuclear densities, torsion manifests itself as a force that counters gravitational attraction, preventing matter in a black hole from compressing to a singularity \cite{cosm,infl}.
 Instead, matter reaches a state of finite, extremely high density, stops collapsing, undergoes a bounce, and starts rapidly expanding as a new universe.
 Extremely strong gravitational fields near the bounce cause an intense particle production, increasing the mass inside a black hole by many orders of magnitude.
-Accordingly, our own Universe could be the interior of a black hole existing in another universe \cite{infl,BH}.
+Accordingly, our own Universe could have been born in the big bounce from the interior of a black hole existing in another universe \cite{infl,BH}.

 In a baby universe, the parent universe appears as the other side of the only white hole.
 Such a white hole is the boundary of the baby universe.
 The baby universe in a black hole is closed (except the white hole connecting it with the parent universe) and can be thought of as a three-dimensional analogue of the two-dimensional surface of a sphere with a hole.
 The four-momentum of the gravitational field and matter in such a universe is thus given by (\ref{moment2}), in which the surface integral is taken over the surface of the white hole, and is unchanged by the production of particles near the big bounce.
 In the case of a completely closed universe, the surface of its boundary is equal to zero, so the energy and momentum of such a universe are also equal to zero (which has been shown for a homogeneous and isotropic universe in \cite{CI}).